n400peanuts/leverhulmeNDL/exp1/exp1README.md

 Dependent variable:

-Accuracy on a speeded four-alternative forced choice test (2AFC) on:
+Accuracy on a speeded four-alternative forced choice test (3AFC) on:
 -	Novel unseen stimuli (generalization).

 Contingency judgement ratings (cue-outcome association estimation) on:
 -	Trained stimuli and labels

-# LIZ: Add something about the control variable and how we will measure that and look at the realtionship with the experimental measures

 #### 3)	Hypothesis: ####
 Predictions are guided by modelling and previous experiments described in Ramscar 2010 study and Masa’s 4a experiments.
-We predict a main effect of training and exemplars’ frequency respectively, and a training by frequency interaction.
+We predict a training by frequency interaction.

--	H1: difference between trainings in the low frequency condition, with LF learners showing poorer generalization than FL.
+-	H1: difference between high and low frequency condition for LF learners but not for FL learners.
 -	H0: no difference between high and low frequency condition

-# LIZ: Masa previously framed H1 in terms of a frequency difference for the LF but not the FL group.
-Is your change here deliberate?

 #### 4)	Positive controls or quality checks  that will confirm that the obtained results are able to provide a fair test of the stated hypothesis. ####

 We are going to introduce a task independent to our main hypothesis test.

-This task is going to be a nonverbal counting task where participants will be presented with a random number of black dots on a white background for around 150ms, and asked to estimate and report the number of dots in a given time (around 2s).
+This task is going to be a nonverbal counting task where participants will be presented with a random number of black dots on a white background for 200ms, and asked to estimate and report the number of dots in a given time (around 2s).
+The choice of the presentation time (200ms) is based on Halberda et al., 2008 paper where authors report this value as sufficient to avoid participants to serially count and perform at ceiling.
 This task is going to be presented to participants on a pseudo-random basis for a maximum of 4 times while performing the core experiment.
 We will record their magnitude estimation from this task however we will exclude participants on the basis of how many timeouts they had during the whole experiment, fixing a max to 2.
 This will guarantee us that participants payed attention to the experiment at least half of the time.

 ![Stimuli expe1](script/testing/magnitudeEstimation.png)

-# LIZ: I think the goal in this experiment is to find the right threshold for excluding participants, rather than stating ahead of tiem.
-So we could have this as a possible threshold to test but be flexible.
-The idea is that then in future we can have a pre-set threhold that we don't change.

 #### 5)	Method and materials ####

 Stimuli

+Stimuli are based on Ramscar 2010 paper, but we avoid having the control category because it shown to be non very effective in Vujovic et al., 2019.
 Three experimental ‘‘fribble’’ categories are constructed in a way that match the categories used in the simulations (see simulation on github https://github.com/n400peanuts/leverhulmeNDL).
 Each category is comprised of two subcategories (highFreq and lowFreq) both clustered around a high-saliency nondiscriminating feature, that is the central body shape, and a set of low-saliency discriminating features attached to it.
 The main idea is that learners in order to discriminate unambiguously across categories have to rely on the discriminating features more than the central body shape.